Statistical mechanics of phase transitions in elastic media with vanishing thermal expansion: First order transitions

-If $v_e<0$, then for reasons of thermodynamic stability the $v_6\phi^6$-term in (\ref{free2}) must be taken into consideration, where $v_6$ is positive definite.
-We can still set $g_e$ to zero by tuning $g_1,\,\overline g_1,\,g_2,\,\overline g_2$.
+If $v_e<0$, then conditions of thermodynamic stability dictates that the $v_6\phi^6$-term in (\ref{free2}) must be taken into consideration, where $v_6$ is positive definite.
+We can still set $g_e$ to zero by tuning $g$ (in a technical language this is akin to adding a ``counter term'' in $\cal F$ to as to keep the net coefficient of a $\phi^3$-term to zero).
 Now with $v_e<0$, instead of a second order transition, this now allows a {\em first order transition} with an order parameter jump $\phi_c = \pm [|v_e|(2v_6)]^{1/2}$ at the transition temperature $T^*=T_c+ 2|v_e|^2/(3v_6)$~\cite{chaikin}.
-In fact, there now exists a {\em tricritical point} given by the condition $v_e=0$.
+In fact, there now exists a {\em tricritical point} that is determined by the condition $v_e=0$ (along with $g_e = 0$).
 Notice that the dependence of $v_e$ on the selectivity parameters $\overline g_1$ or $\overline g_2$ by a factor of 2 changes their contributions to $v_e$ by a factor of 16, whereas similar changes in $g_1,\,g_2$ change their contributions to $v_e$ by just a factor of 4.
 Thus carefully prepared samples with different selectivity parameters should enable one to test the possibilities of both first and second order transitions.
 See Fig.~\ref{order-diag} for a schematic phase diagram.

+{ We thus conclude that even in the presence of Ising-symmetry breaking spin-lattice coupling terms, the transition is generically first order.
+Nonetheless, a second order Ising transition can be accessed by tuning the model parameters reminiscent of the second order transition in liquid-gas systems.
+Intriguingly, this second order transition can get converted into a {\em different} first order one for sufficiently strong spin-lattice interactions.
+Across such first order transitions, the elastic modulii are finite, but still anomalous in the sense discussed below.}

 If there is a first order transition, there are no instabilities since all corrections to $\tilde\lambda$ and $\mu$ are finite.
 Nonetheless, there are corrections which can be measured.
-The fluctuation corrections are finite and hence all the loop integrals are now calculated over the whole range of wavevectors.
-For instance, effective $\mu$ and effective $\tilde\lambda$ are given by
+The fluctuation corrections are finite and small for small (bare) anharmonic coupling constants $g_1,\,g_2,\,\overline g_1,\,\overline g_2$.
+With this and neglecting the contributions from the one-loop corrections, effective $\mu$ and effective $\tilde\lambda$ are given by [see free energy (\ref{free2}) above]